-Taiwanese-Canadian harpist Joy Yeh serves as a faculty member at Kwantlen Polytechnic University, Director-at-Large of the American Harp Society BC Chapter, Co-Head of the Harp Department at the Vancouver Academy of Music and the Co-Scholarship Chair of the Vancouver Women’s Musical Society.
-She obtains her doctoral candidacy from the Indiana University, a master degree from Yale University and a bachelor degree from UBC.
-She began her harp training at the age of 4 and has been a pupil of Susann McDonald, June Han, Rita Costanzi, Elizabeth Bligh, Li-Ching Chen, and Chia-Ho Lee.
+Taiwanese-Canadian harpist Dr. Joy Yeh serves as the Head of the Harp Department at the Vancouver Academy of Music and a faculty member at Kwantlen Polytechnic University.
+She obtains a Doctor of Music degree from the Indiana University, a master degree from Yale University and a bachelor degree from UBC.

 Dr. Joy Yeh is a frequent judge at international music competitions and festivals including the Canadian Music Competition and the Camac Prize International Harp Competition, and has taught masterclasses in Asia and North America.
 Students from different countries were inspired by her passion to study with her, including France, Germany, Turkey, Iran, USA, Australia, Hong Kong, China, Taiwan, Singapore, Thailand and Malaysia.
 As a result, Dr. Yeh was awarded Teacher’s Certificate of Recognition by the RCM for having her students score the highest marks in their examinations.
 To complete their training and résumés, her students are well-connected and active in performing with local art organizations like the Vancouver Bach Choir, Vancouver Metropolitan Orchestra, Sunshine Coast Symphony Orchestra and the Richmond Symphony Orchestra.